gouravcoder/reactjs-scss/README.md

-# ReactJS SCSS ES6/ES2015 Build system using Webpack - with support for purposed ES7 Features* : @Decorators* & Async-Await*
+# ReactJS SCSS ES6/ES2015 Build system using Webpack - with support for proposed ES7 Features* : @Decorators* & Async-Await*

 * these may change in the future...